One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Impact Statement

 \section{Impact Statement}

 This study on adversarial defense mechanisms raises important ethical considerations that we have carefully addressed.
 We have taken steps to ensure our adversarial defense method is fair.
 We use widely accepted public benchmark datasets to ensure comparability of our results.
 Our evaluation encompasses a wide range of attack types and strengths to provide a comprehensive assessment of our defense mechanism.
-We have also carefully considered the broader impacts of our work.
 The proposed defense algorithm contributes to the development of more robust machine learning models, potentially improving the reliability of AI systems in various applications.
 We will actively engage with the research community to promote responsible development and use of adversarial defenses.